How to prioritise your workload at your Start-up.

 Juggling different tasks can mean long hours, lost weekends and a non-stop daily rush to get things done.

-While being busy may seem the inevitable cost for entrepreneurs, becoming snowed under with excessive work commitments can put your health – and your business – at risk opens in new window.
+While being busy may seem the inevitable cost for entrepreneurs, becoming snowed under with excessive work commitments can put your health - and your business - at risk.

 Rather than working harder, it's better to work smarter.

-Prioritising workload can help reduce stress opens in new window, allow you time to recharge and take a physical and mental break opens in new window from the demands of running a small business.
+Prioritising workload can help reduce stress, allow you time to recharge and take a physical and mental break from the demands of running a small business.

 Adopting a handful of productivity techniques can help you focus on the most essential tasks and help you successfully manage your workload.